-The mission of FIRST (For Inspiration and Recognition of Science and Technology) is to engage kids from kindergarten through high school in exciting, mentor-based research and robotics programs that help them become science and technology leaders, as well as well-rounded contributors to society.
+For more than three decades, FIRST (For Inspiration and Recognition of Science and Technology) has inspired and promoted young students—from kindergarten through high school—to pursue careers in STEM (science, technology, engineering, and math) fields with exciting, mentor-based research and robotics programs that help them become science and technology leaders, as well as well-rounded contributors to society.

 Down in the Trenches

-Several Canon Solutions America employees across the country have been volunteering with FIRST for years, acting as coaches and professional mentors on their own time.
-This personal commitment supports the value of giving students opportunities outside of school promoting STEM (science, technology, engineering, and math) careers.
+Canon Solutions America employees in Boca Raton, Florida have been instrumental in volunteering with FIRST for years, acting as coaches and professional mentors on their own time.
+This personal commitment supports the value of giving students opportunities outside of school promoting STEM careers.

-FIRST and the Canon culture have a lot in common.
-One of the core values of FIRST is Gracious Professionalism, a way of doing things that encourages high-quality work, emphasizes the value of others, and respects individuals and the community.
-This is in direct alignment with Canon’s corporate philosophy of Kyosei, which means "all people, regardless of race, religion or culture, harmoniously living and working together into the future."
+It’s not surprising that the philosophies of FIRST and the Canon culture align so perfectly.
+Built on the core concept of Gracious Professionalism, FIRST encourages high-quality work, emphasizes the value of others, and respects individuals and the community.
+This is in concert with Canon’s corporate philosophy of Kyosei, which means "all people, regardless of race, religion or culture, harmoniously living and working together into the future."